Subscribe

 What is the five-year mortality rate due to cardiac causes in patients with acute coronary syndrome?

-What are the common high-risk coronary artery lesions seen in patients with acute myocardial infarction?
+What is the evidence for routine imaging-guided complete revascularization in patients presenting with acute myocardial infarction?

 How do the findings of this content compare to previous research on the management of acute coronary syndrome?